NeuraLegion/run-scan/README.md

 _Example:_ `api_token: ${{ secrets.NEURALEGION_TOKEN }}`

+### `project_id`

+Provide project-id if you want to run a scan for a specific project.
+If you don't provide project-id, scan will run under Default project.

+_Example:_ `project_id: gBAh2n9BD9ps7FVQXbLWXv`

 ### `restart_scan`

 **Required** when restarting an existing scan by its ID.
 You can get the scan ID in the Scans section in [the Bright app](https://app.neuralegion.com/login).